jat1729/cs124-lab2/design/design.md

 Similar to the priority button, once the user reaches reverse alphabetical order, clicking the sort button will return to default sort.

+## User Testing
+We completed user testing for the priority feature of our app and 4 out of 5 users found the exclamation mark to be a useful icon for priority.
+They also found the way of incrementing and decrementing the number of exclamation marks to be intuitive and easy to use.
+Additionally, all the users found the sorting to be helpful and thought the icons were an appropriate display of the feature we will sort by.